simplenlg/simplenlg/README.md

 * A Gatt and E Reiter (2009).
 [SimpleNLG: A realisation engine for practical applications](http://aclweb.org/anthology/W/W09/W09-0613.pdf).
 Proceedings of ENLG-2009

-If you have other questions about SimpleNLG, please contact Professor Ehud Reiter via email: [ehud.reiter@arria.com](mailto:e.reiter@abdn.ac.uk).
+If you have other questions about SimpleNLG, please contact Professor Ehud Reiter via email: [e.reiter@abdn.ac.uk](mailto:e.reiter@abdn.ac.uk).

 SimpleNLG for other languages
 -----------------------------